thisisWooyeol/thisiswooyeol.github.io/_projects/PEARL.md

 <br/>

 ### Posterior Sampling and Exploration via Latent Contexts
 Modeling the latent context as probabilistic allows us to make use of posterior sampling for efficient, **temporally extended exploration** at meta-test time.
 In this paper, PEARL directly infers a posterior over the latent context $$ Z $$ , which may encode the MDP itself if optimized for reconstruction, optimal behaviors if optimized for the policy, or the value function if optimized for a critic (actual implementation of PEARL as (\ref{eqn:critic-loss})).
+During meta-training, the prior distribution over tasks is captured with training tasks and also learns to efficiently use experience to infer new tasks.
 At meta-test time, $$ z $$ is sampled from the prior and a trajectory is collected according to $$ z $$ .
 Then **using the collected experience to update the posterior** and continue exploring coherently in a manner that **acts more and more optimally as our belief narrows**.

 <br/>
 <br/>